-- Develop a knowledge base of theories and concepts within their primary area of study. - Use different approaches to solving problems using well established ideas and techniques within the discipline. - Locate and critically evaluate qualitative and quantitative information. - Formulate and communicate orally and in writing arguments based on information, theories, and concepts. - Apply knowledge and skills in a variety of contexts, including situations that are new to the student. - Conceptualize, design, and implement research for the generation of new knowledge or understanding within the discipline (Council of Ministers of Education, 2007).
+- Introduced: Key ideas, concepts or skills related to the learning outcome are introduced and demonstrated at an introductory level.
+Instruction and learning C activities focus on basic knowledge, skills and/or competencies and entry-level complexity. - В Developing: The course outcome is reinforced with feedback; students demonstrate the outcome at an increasing level of proficiency.
+Instruction and learning activities concentrate on enhancing and strengthening existing knowledge and skills, as well as expanding complexity. - Locate and critically evaluate qualitative and quantitative information. - Formulate and communicate orally and in writing arguments based on information, theories, and concepts. - Apply knowledge and skills in a variety of contexts, including situations that are new to the student. - Conceptualize, design, and implement research for the generation of new knowledge or understanding within the discipline (Council of Ministers of Education, 2007).

-For assistance please contact your Review Lead or support person (names and contact info here).
+For assistance please contact your Review Lead or support person (names and contact information here).